Curtis Dennis: Iona College (2012–13)

 Due to NCAA sanctions and the rule of allowing seniors not to be held accountable, Dennis was able to transfer to Iona College in the Metro Atlantic Athletic Conference (MAAC).
 After losing two big players Scott Machado and Mike Glover from Iona's 2012 season it was clear they needed to add a few pieces to relive that run.
 Head coach Tim Cluess felt Dennis would be a good piece to that equation in joining Lamont Jones and Sean Armand.
 Dennis helped the Iona Gaels go 20–14 in 2012–13.
 He helped the team to win the 2013 MAAC tournament championship against Manhattan College to earn a bid in NCAA Tournament.
 Iona lost to Ohio State in the opening round.

 Professional career

 In January 2014 Curtis Dennis signed to a Lebanon Basketball Team Tadamon Zouk with cousin Jarrid Famous.
+In 2016 Curtis retired from the game of basketball.